 Graphics card benchmarking is the best way to assess your graphics card performance.
-GPU Benchmarking helps you to know more about graphics card, how powerful it is compared to others and how much performance gain you will get when overclocking it.
+GPU Benchmarking helps you to know more about the graphics card, how powerful it is compared to others, and how much performance gain you will get when overclocking it.
 It can also help you to make a wise decision when upgrading your graphics card as you can compare your benchmarks results with that of other newer graphics cards.

-There are some very good tools and softwares available for benchmarking graphics cards.
-They can be used to test the performance of your graphics card so that you can get a clear idea where you stand in the crowd.
+There are some very good tools and software available for benchmarking graphics cards.
+They can be used to test the performance of your graphics card so that you can get a clear idea of where you stand in the crowd.
 But before discussing them you should know that there are two types of benchmarking and there are separate benchmarking tools available for them.

 Best Synthetic Benchmarking Tools for GPU

 Here are the best Synthetic Benchmarking tools for Graphics Cards.
 The below-mentioned graphics card benchmarking software supports both Nvidia and AMD based graphics cards.

 3DMark is one of the most widely used and popular graphics card benchmarking tools.
 It is the preferred benchmarking tool for gamers and overclockers.
 It is a product of FutureMark which is a software company that makes various benchmarking tools for both home and business users.